threader/AltanOS/Readme.md

-## AltanOS - started it's life as an overdue todo item of severe necessity and randomly being inspired to persue after reading trough the scripts of from PC-Tuning and Atlas by 'amitvxv' and co.
+## AltanOS - started it's life as an overdue todo item of severe necessity, randomly being inspired to persue after reading trough the scripts of from PC-Tuning and Atlas by 'amitvxv' and co. and having a handfull of recrent tricks worth looking into

 This project is undergoing change, testing and has not settled.
 It might not run as expected, experience adviced.
 This will remove all removable Windows packages on the system.